urbanopt/urbanopt.github.io/workflows/disco/disco.md

 ---
 # DISCO

-Overall, the combined URBANopt™-DISCO workflow allows users to investigate the impacts of buildings and Distributed Energy Resource (DER) strategies on electric distribution system performance and required upgrades.
-For example, the URBANopt-DISCO capabilities can help understand the value of building efficiency and demand flexibility in decarbonization/electrification scenarios at a neighborhood/district/community scale.
+Overall, the combined URBANopt™-DISCO workflow allows users to investigate the impacts of building loads and colocated and Distributed Energy Resource (DER) strategies on electric distribution system performance and required network upgrades.
+For example, the URBANopt-DISCO capabilities can help understand the value of building energy efficiency and demand flexibility in decarbonization/electrification scenarios at a neighborhood/district/community scale based on power flow solutions.
+This combined workflow addresses how controllable building loads can support grid planning activities by scaling up their projected growth in selected distribution network(s).

 ## DISCO Background

 [DISCO](https://github.com/NREL/disco) (Distribution Integration Solution Cost Options) is an open-source, NREL-developed, python-based software tool for automating distribution analyses at scale.
-Originally developed to support photovoltaic (PV) impact analyses, DISCO can also be used to understand the impact of other distributed energy resources on distribution networks.
-DISCO analysis is based on power flow modeling with OpenDSS used as the simulation engine.
-PyDSS is used to interface with OpenDSS and provide additional control layers.
+Originally developed to support photovoltaic (PV) impact analyses, DISCO can also be used to understand the impact of other DERs on distribution substations/feeders.
+DISCO, as a framework is based on power flow modeling with OpenDSS as the grid simulation engine.
+PyDSS, another NREL developed tool, is used to interface with
+OpenDSS and provide additional control layers on DERs.

 DISCO combines many features in forms of analysis modules such as snapshot and dynamic hosting capacity analysis, grid impact analysis, automated upgrade cost analysis, and cost-benefit analysis